 The duo would have to wait until 1989 for commercial success.
 Originally released in 1988, Requiem slowly crawled up the charts, eventually reaching #4 in April 1989 where it stayed for three weeks.
 The single also reached #8 in Ireland, #11 in Austria, #37 in Germany and #36 in Belgium.

 Fuelled by their success, London Boys were quick to release a follow-up single.
-London Nights became the duo's biggest hit, entering the UK charts at #19 on 25th June 1989, before peaking at #2 on 16th July.
+London Nights became the duo's biggest hit, reaching #2 on 16th July.
 A second edition of the debut album The Twelve Commandments of Dance was also released which was a huge success, reaching #2 in the UK album charts.

 The boys then re-released the single Harlem Desire (which was originally a flop in 1987) and this became a moderate hit, reaching #17 in the UK.
 The B-side featured a re-worked version of the single Dance Dance Dance (originally released in 1987) and re-titled it Talk!
 Talk!
 Talk!.